bradsec/autobrew/README.md

 ### Usage

-***Run the following commands as a NORMAL user.***
-The homebrew `brew` command does not need to be run as root or a superuser with `sudo` or `su`.
-You may be asked for a superuser password for the installation of the Xcode command line tools or during the initial homebrew setup.

 1. Clone the respository `git clone https://github.com/bradsec/autobrew.git`

 2. Edit `autobrew.sh` and modify the `tap_list`, `term_list` and `cask_list` variables under the `main()` function with the applications you want to install.
 Comment out the tap if not required or leave blank.